DrInTech22/Jenkins_Project/README.md

 Series 2: Deploy a java application to EC2 using a robust CI/CD pipeline: Versioning and security at core

-Series 3: How to use shared library in your jenkinsfile: refactoring your pipeline
+Series 3: Don't Repeat Yourself in Jenkins: Using Shared Libraries to Refactor Your Pipelines